 A student must repeat any course in which a W, WF, or F grade has been received.
 A student may repeat a course in which a "D" grade has been earned only if needed to maintain Satisfactory Academic Progress (SAP) or to meet the 2.0 GPA requirement needed to graduate.
-A student will not be allowed to repeat prerequisite introductory courses in their programs more than 2 times without receiving approval from the Executive Chef.
+A student will not be allowed to repeat prerequisite introductory courses in their programs more than 2 times without receiving approval from the Director of Education/Director of Culinary Operations.

-The student will be responsible for paying the costs associated with repeating the course, not to exceed the per credit hour rate.
+The student will be responsible for paying the costs

+associated with repeating the course, not to exceed the per credit hour rate.
 Any retake charges associated with repeating a course will be charged according to the fees indicated in the version of the Catalog Addendum that is most current when the course is repeated.